 Career Resources

-For Manhattan College alumni, the Center for Career Development offers career counseling appointments and assessments, and job search tools.
-Recent graduates may also attend and participate in career fairs and other events with employers that are hosted by the College.
+For Manhattan University alumni, the Center for Career Development offers career counseling appointments and assessments, and job search tools.
+Recent graduates may also attend and participate in career fairs and other events with employers that are hosted by the University.

 Caitlin Duggan, assistant director of employer relations, the Center for Career Development: